paupaudragon/travelmingle/README.md

 1. ctrl+Shift+P in vscode: "Flutter Lauch Emulator", and choose the default emulator(first one):
    ![emulator](image-3.png)
 2. open a new terminal.
 You should have two open now, one for Django server, one for flutter.
-3. In new terminal, cd flutterdemo.demo
+3. In new terminal, cd demo
 4. flutter run
 5. wait for a while, you should see the emulator like this down below.
 Make sure you see the "Hello from Django!".

    ![emulator](image-4.png)

 ## Developer notes: